Azure-Samples/hdinsight-aks/flink/Real-Time generative AI demo with DataVerse/README.md

         "ice_breaker": result
     }

-    # Convert the data to a JSON string
+    # Convert the data1 dic to a JSON string
     json_data = json.dumps(data1)

     # Create a batch